fjueic/gsconnect-mount-manager/README.md

 # Known issues:
 - [ ] doesn't work if wifi and hotspot are both ON at the same time on your android phone.
 For now i don't plan to fix this issue because i don't need it.

-- [ ] Works only if extension not installed as system extension.
-I will add logic in future to check if extension is installed as system extension or not.

 # TODO:
 - [ ] i was unable to use gsettings because of some kind of schema issue and stackoverflow was not helpful. so i used dconf instead. i don't know if it is a good idea or not but it works. i will try to find a way to use gsettings.